Ekonomifakta

-From War to the Swedish Model
+From war to the Swedish model

 Sweden participated neither in the First World War nor in the Second.
 Therefore, Sweden was in a good position to partake in the rebuilding of a war-torn Europe.
 Although the first half of the 20th century was lined with political problems, high inflation rate and unemployment, and need for economic recovery, it was also the era in which a new trademark for the Swedish economy was introduced: the Swedish model.

 Sweden was in a position to take advantage of the increase in foreign demand after the First World War and the country’s economy grew fast although this growth was not based on new and better production methods.
 Instead, it depended purely on speculation.
-The shortage of different essential goods, such as fuel, and labour caused soaring inflation rates.
+The shortage of different essential goods, such as fuel, and labour caused soaring inflationinflation: rates.

 An economic crisis